domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT state, cost FROM birdstrikes ORDER BY state DESC, cost`

-### Exercise2: What is the date the newest birstrikes in this database?
+### Exercise 2: What is the date the newest birstrikes in this database?

 ## Select uniques values